humansoftware/self-host-saas-k3s/README.md

 2. **Development Velocity**: K3s provides all the services and tools we're used to in cloud environments, making development cycles faster and more efficient.

-3. **Flexibility**: The setup allows hosting multiple projects with different requirements on the same server with minimal effort, including:
+3. **Flexibility**: The setup allows hosting of multiple projects with different requirements on the same server with minimal effort, including:
    - Web applications and APIs
    - Background jobs and cron tasks
    - Data pipelines and processing